natario1/Egloo/docs/index.md

 title: "Egloo"
 ---

-A simple and lightweight Kotlin framework for OpenGL ES drawing and EGL management in Android based on object-oriented components, inspired by Google's Grafika.
+A simple and lightweight Kotlin multiplatform framework for OpenGL ES drawing and EGL management in Android based on object-oriented components, inspired by Google's Grafika.